felleg/felleg.gitlab.io-backup/content/about.md

 When I was in primary school, I knew I wanted to become a writer.

-When I was in highschool, I knew I wanted to become a teacher.
+When I was in high school, I knew I wanted to become a teacher.

 When I was attending Cegep, I knew I wanted to become a physics teacher.